Skip to main content

 3. Easy Navigation

-There’s something frustrating about wandering around a website and not being able to find the information I’m looking for.
+There’s something frustrating about wandering around websites for therapists and not being able to find the information I’m looking for.

 Poor navigation can increase your site’s bounce rate.
 It will also make your returning customers lose interest in visiting your site.